SickChill/sickchill/readme.md

 #### Dependencies

-To run SickChill from source you will need Python 2.7.10
+To run SickChill you will need Python 2.7.10

 #### More info